Air Fryer Sweet Potato Fries

 Leftovers and Storage

-Store cooled fries in an airtight container in the fridge for up to 3 days.
-Reheat in the air fryer at 375°F for 3–5 minutes to get them crispy again.
+Store leftover fries in an airtight container in the refrigerator for up to 3 days.

 FAQ